 Detection of pp-neutrinos provides first direct measurement of solar power at its production

-Researchers from Johannes Gutenberg University Mainz contribute to experimental effort / Publication in Nature
+Researchers from Johannes Gutenberg University Mainz contribute to experimental effort

 For the first time in the history of the scientific inquiry of our Sun, a measurement of the solar power in the instant of its production has become possible.
 The results of this direct measurement by the Borexino collaboration have been published today by the interdisciplinary scientific journal Nature.

 This important achievement was obtained by detecting solar neutrinos, which are produced by nuclear reactions deep within the Sun, and which then pass right through the Sun, taking just over eight minutes to reach the Earth.
 Until now, all solar energy measurements were based on light from the Sun's photosphere – the familiar sunlight which lights up our skies and warms the Earth.
 But the energy carried by this sunlight was produced in solar fusion reactions about 100,000 years ago – the average time for energy to percolate from the central regions of the Sun and reach its surface.
 Comparison between the Borexino measurement and those of the Sun's radiant energy reveals that the solar power has not changed in quite a long time.

 The Borexino detector, installed in the underground Gran Sasso Laboratory in central Italy, has achieved a measurement of the neutrinos produced in the Sun by the most basic fusion reaction of two hydrogen nuclei (two protons) forming a nucleus of deuterium.
 This reaction produces about 99 percent of all the solar energy.
 Before this, Borexino had already measured neutrinos from subsequent nuclear reactions, but these contribute much less to solar energy production.
 However, these measurements were themselves key to understanding basic properties of this evanescent member of the elementary particles, the neutrino.